JonFD4/Sheldons-army/README.md

  **Planning:**
 The requirements and features of the game were defined, including understanding the rules of Rock Paper Scissors Spock Lizard and how the game mechanics should work.
-Mind maps and lo-fi mock ups where used in design what the webisye could potentially look like.
+Mind maps and lo-fi mock ups where used in design what the webSITe could potentially look like.
 The The game is implemented using HTML, CSS, and JavaScript.

 **HTML Structure:** The HTML structure was created, including the necessary elements like buttons, scoreboards, and game result display.

 **CSS Styling:** CSS was utilized to add styles and make the game visually appealing.
-The layout, colors, fonts, and animations were implemented to enhance the user experience.
+The layout, colors, and fontswere implemented to enhance the user experience.

  **JavaScript Logic:** The game logic was implemented using JavaScript.
 This included functions to handle user clicks, generate random computer moves, determine the winner of each round, and update the score.
-Javascript was also used in implement personalisation featurs such as prompting the user's name.
+Javascript was also used in implementing personalisation features such as prompting the user's name.

  **Testing and Debugging:** The game was thoroughly tested for different scenarios and any bugs or errors were identified and fixed.
 This involved using browser developer tools for debugging purposes.